1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Control of Bukkur gave the British command over the Indus.

-49. The Afghan disaster of 1842 changed British policy in Sindh towards:
+49. The Afghan disaster of 1842 changed British policy in Sindh towards__________.

 A) Withdrawal